dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/Arduino_code/README.md

 - Arduino-compatible microcontroller.
 - LCD 16x2 display.

-## Software Setup

-### Prerequisites:
-- **Arduino IDE**: Download and install from [Arduino Website](https://www.arduino.cc/en/software).
-- **LiquidCrystal Library**: The Arduino code uses the `LiquidCrystal` library for the LCD display.

-### Steps:
-1. Clone or download the repository to your local machine.
-2. Open the `.ino` file located in the `Arduino_code` folder.
-3. Connect the components to the Arduino following the pin assignments listed above.
-4. Upload the code to the Arduino.
-5. Use the serial monitor to view the wind speed, phase, and elevation in real-time.

 ## Output Data

 The system outputs the following data over the serial interface: